 Grandma’s Unstuffed Cabbage Rolls with ground meat, rice and cabbage cooked in savory tomato sauce.
-This one pot meal is for those of us who love to eat them but hate rolling them equally.
+This one pot meal is perfect for busy weeknights!

-We are a Ukrainian household, so cabbage makes a frequent appearance at our table.
-Cabbage rolls casserole, Instant Pot cabbage rolls and grandma’s borscht recipe, we love it all!
+We are a Ukrainian-Russian household, so cabbage for dinner makes a frequent appearance at our table.
+Instant Pot cabbage rolls and grandma’s borscht recipe, adults and kids love them all!

 I think you are going to love these unstuffed cabbage rolls!
-As much as the traditional rolls are worth the wait, sometimes we just don’t have the time or energy for old fashioned cabbage rolls.
+As much as the old fashioned cabbage rolls are worth the wait, sometimes we just don’t have the time or energy for “holubtsi”.

 In Ukraine, cabbage rolls are made with ground beef or pork, white rice and tomato sauce.
 There are many Eastern European variations of this dish but here is what I use now.

-• Cabbage: Coarsely chopped.
-Because these are unstuffed cabbage you can get away with using a variety of different types of cabbage like green, red or even savoy cabbage.
+- Cabbage: Coarsely chopped.
+You can get away with using a variety of different types of cabbage like green, red, napa or even savoy cabbage in this recipe.

-• Liquids: Oil, low sodium tomato sauce, can of diced tomatoes, low sodium stock (or water), honey, or maple syrup to balance acidic ingredients, vinegar.
+- Liquids: Oil, low sodium tomato sauce, can of diced tomatoes, low sodium broth (or water), honey, or maple syrup to balance acidic ingredients, vinegar.

-• Garnish: Fresh dill or parsley or green onions, yogurt/sour cream.
+- Garnish:ย Fresh dill or parsley or green onions, yogurt or sour cream.

 How to Make Unstuffed Cabbage Rolls